emilyfrels/project_2_golf/README.md

 ## Project Description
 Golf Information Kiosk

     The ultimate golf road trip
-     The beating heart of America lies in its great middle and the pulsing artery of the nation is the Mississippi River It stretches from its headwaters in icy Lake Itasca in Northwestern Minnesota and flows more than 2,300 miles to the Golf of Mexico

-    The ultimate golf road trip

     The beating heart of America lies in its great middle and the pulsing artery of the nation is the Mississippi River